mkarneim/pojobuilder/README.md

 * [use the maven-processor-plugin](#using-maven)
 * or [use Eclipse](#using-eclipse).

-In any case make sure that the pojobuilder-*.jar and it's dependend libraries are included in your project's classpath during compile time.
+In any case make sure that the required libraries are included in your project's classpath during compile time.
 During runtime no libraries are required since the retention policy of PojoBuilder's annotations is SOURCE.

 ### Using Javac